speaktoabu/SysAdmin-Scripts/ansible/session1/README.md

 ### Ansible’s unique feature set:

->> Based on an agent-less architecture (unlike Chef or Puppet).\n
+** Based on an agent-less architecture (unlike Chef or Puppet).
->> Accessed mostly through SSH (it also has local and paramiko modes).\n
+** Accessed mostly through SSH (it also has local and paramiko modes).
->> No custom security infrastructure is required.\n Configurations (playbooks, modules etc.) written in the easy-to-use YML format.
+**  No custom security infrastructure is required.\n ** Configurations (playbooks, modules etc.) written in the easy-to-use YML format.
-Shipped with more than 250 built-in modules.
+** Shipped with more than 250 built-in modules.
-Full configuration management, orchestration, and deployment capability.
+** Full configuration management, orchestration, and deployment capability.
-Ansible interacts with its clients either through playbooks or a command-line tool.
+** Ansible interacts with its clients either through playbooks or a command-line tool.

 ### Ansible Architecture